Kiowa: Indian wars

-Colonial Transition
+Colonial transition

 The years from 1873 to 1878 marked a drastic change in Kiowa lifestyle.
-In June 1874, the Kiowa, along with a group of Comanche and Cheyenne warriors, made their last protest against the invasion of white men at the Battle of Adobe Walls in Texas, which proved futile.
+In June 1874, the Kiowa, along with a group of Comanche and Cheyenne warriors, made their last protest against the European invaders at the Battle of Adobe Walls in Texas, which proved futile.
 In 1877, the first homes were constructed for the Indian chiefs and a plan was initiated to employ Indians at the Agency.
 Thirty Indians were hired to form the first police force on the Reservation.

 The Kiowa agreed to settle on a reservation in southwestern Oklahoma.
 Some bands of Kiowas remained at large until 1875.
-Some of the Lipan Apache and Mescalero Apache bands with some Comanche in their company held out in northern Mexico until the early 1880s, when Mexican and U.S. Army forces drove them onto reservations or into extinction.
+Some of the Lipan Apache and Mescalero Apache bands, with some Comanche in their company, held out in northern Mexico until the early 1880s, when Mexican and U.S. Army forces drove them onto reservations or into extinction.
 By the Treaty of Medicine Lodge in 1867, the Kiowas settled in Western Oklahoma and Kansas.

 They were forced to move south of the Washita River to the Red River and Western Oklahoma with the Comanches and the Kiowa Apache Tribe.
 The transition from the free life of Plains people to a restricted life of the reservation was more difficult for some families than others.

 Reservation period

 The reservation period lasted from 1868 to 1906.
 In 1873, the first school among the Kiowa was established by Quaker Thomas C. Battey.
 In 1877, the federal government built the first homes for the Indian chiefs and initiated a plan to employ Indians.
 30 Indians were hired to form the first police force on the reservation.
 In 1879, the agency was moved from Ft.
 Sill to Anadarko.
 The 1890 Census showed 1,598 Comanche at the Fort Sill reservation, which they shared with 1,140 Kiowa and 326 Kiowa Apache.

 An agreement made with the Cherokee Commission signed by 456 adult male Kiowa, Comanche, and Kiowa Apache on Sept.
 28, 1892, cleared the way for the opening of the country to white settlers.
 The agreement provided for an allotment of 160 acre to every individual in the tribes and for the sale of the reservation lands (2,488,893 acre) to the United States – was to go into effect immediately upon ratification by Congress, even though the Medicine Lodge treaty of 1867 had guaranteed Indian possession of the reservation until 1898.
 The Indian signers wanted their names stricken but it was too late.
 A'piatan, as the leader, went to Washington to protest.
-Chief Lone Wolf the Younger immediately file proceedings against the act in the Supreme Court, but the Court decided against him in Lone Wolf v.
+Chief Lone Wolf the Younger immediately filed proceedings against the act in the Supreme Court, but the Court decided against him in Lone Wolf v.
 Hitchcock (1903).

 Agents were assigned to the Kiowa people.